glynester/project-snowflake/README.md

 Click on the "Volunteer" button to sign yourself up for the project.
 If you had previously volunteered for the project, you will see a "Withdraw" button.
 Click this if you no longer wish to volunteer for that project.

+### E-mail notifications
+When you create a profile
+When you volunteer for a project
+When a project is updated all volunteers get an email notice

 ===============================================================================